 - A complete travel itinerary with a prepaid hotel booking and bank statements

 - Your onward or return flight ticket

 - A Traveler Declaration that you’ll have to fill within 96 hours of your flight

 On the currency front, the Maldivian Rufiyaa is the official local currency.
 However, US Dollars, Euros, and Pounds are widely accepted in hotels, restaurants, and shops.

 ATM ON THULUSDHOO

-The ATM situation in Thulusdhoo is interesting as there’s only 1 available.
+The ATM situation in Thulusdhoo is interesting as there’s only one available on the island.

 For this reason, you’ll want to withdraw some cash in Malé before going in case it doesn’t work during your visit.